When should I apply?

 The final deadline for applications is 14 June 2017 for the MPhil and 29 June 2017 for the PhD.
 It is not possible to apply after these dates.

 However, it is likely that we will allocate all our places on the MPhil course before 14 June.
+If this happens we will close the admissions round early and it will not be possible to submit a new application.
 We therefore strongly recommend that MPhil applicants apply no later than 15 February 2017 to ensure that their application can be considered.

 You will need to apply earlier than these dates if you wish to be considered for funding from certain schemes.
 See the table below:

 |12 October 2016||Gates Cambridge deadline (USA)|

 |4 January 2017||Cambridge Trust deadline (EU and UK)

 AHRC Doctoral Training Partnership deadline

 |15 February 2017||Recommended deadline for all other MPhil applicants|